 Exotic pets can be bred in captivity or taken from their home in the wild.
 Although they might be sold as pets, they can never truly have mutually beneficial relationships with humans.
 Animals like cats and dogs have been bred over thousands of generations and thrive in our homes, but exotic animals are still wild in their spirit and behaviour.

 These animals suffer in homes because most people don’t have the resources or knowledge to meet their physical, behavioural and psychological needs.
-Exotic pets are difficult to care for, ignore their guardians and don’t usually do tricks.
-They often grow much larger than their owners can handle, and some pets outlive their owners.
+Exotic pets are difficult to care for and often grow much larger than their owners can handle.
+Some outlive their owners, while others die prematurely from poor care.

 Exotic pets are usually either abandoned or surrendered when the novelty wears off and the reality of high care costs, lack of interaction, increase in size and care responsibilities become unmanageable.
 Sanctuaries or refuges that care for these animals are difficult to find and often fill up quickly.